 The Microsoft365DSC solution includes a built-in engine to compare two configurations and generate a delta report in HTML that reveals any discrepancies between them.
 You can either compare two configuration files exported from the same tenant at different points in time, or to compare one tenant's configuration against another's and inspect how their configurations differ.

 Comparing 2 Configuration Files¶

-Comparing a Configuration Against Another Tenant¶
+Comparing a Tenant's Configuration Against Another's¶

 Using Microsoft365DSC, you can compare any configuration file against the current configuration of another Microsoft 365 tenant.
 This can be very useful in comparing the state and settings between tenants in scenarios like mergers and acquisitions, or managing Dev and Production tenants.
 For example, let’s assume you are trying to compare the configuration of Tenant A with that of Tenant B. You would start by taking a snapshot of both tenants (using Export-M365DSCConfiguration), then compare Tenant A's snapshot against the configuration of Tenant B using the New-M365DSCDeltaReport cmdlet.